 One of the adventure capitals of the world, there are few places that get the adrenaline flowing like New Zealand.
 Its array of national parks present so many things to do for all types of traveller.
 Tough and challenging hikes, mountain biking, and epic road trips are all on the cards.
 And that’s before we talk about the beaches.
-New Zealand has more than 15,000 kilometres of epic coastline, so it’s perfect for a range of water sports!
+New Zealand has more than 15,000 kilometres of stunning coastline, so it’s perfect for a range of water sports!

 In this post, I’ll take a look at some of the best water sports you can enjoy on New Zealand’s beaches.
 Hopefully, it’ll give you a better idea of where to go in New Zealand and what to do while you’re there.